sasagawa888/nprolog/document/MANUAL.md

 ### □ removeh(Table_name,Sort_key,Term)
 Remove a term from the hash table.

+### □ replace(Ref, Term)
+Replaces the item with the specified reference number with the item provided in Term.

 ### □ reset_op
 Returns the operator definition to its default value.